ryuwd/ryuwd.github.io/index.md

 I was a Postgraduate Research student in Experimental Particle Physics at the University of Manchester, working on the [Mu2e Experiment](https://mu2e.fnal.gov) at [Fermilab](https://fnal.gov).

-The running of a High Energy Physics experiment is a huge co-ordinated effort bringing many ideas, technologies (and people!) together.
-I enjoy the challenges that arise from a field which often demands the development of cutting-edge bespoke tools and approaches, involving the use of the latest data handling, analysis, computing, and software techniques.

 ## Latest projects
 - **2019-20** Data-driven Alignment of the Tracker for the Mu2e Experiment with cosmic rays